 This Day In Writing History

-On October 30th, 1938, the Mercury Theater radio program, famous for its radio play adaptations of classic literature, presented a production of H.G.
-Wells' classic science fiction / horror novel, War Of The Worlds.
+On October 30th, 1938, the Mercury Theater radio program, famous for its radio play adaptations of classic literature, presented a production of War Of The Worlds, an adaptation of the classic science fiction novel by the legendary English writer H.G.
+Wells.

-The novel was adapted by and starred the legendary actor, filmmaker, and writer Orson Welles, who had co-founded the Mercury Theater company with actor / director John Houseman.
+The radio play was written by and starred the legendary actor, filmmaker, and writer Orson Welles, who had co-founded the Mercury Theater company with actor / director John Houseman.

 The Mercury Theater program aired on Sunday nights at 8PM.
-It was common for people to tune in around 8:12PM after the comedy sketch on the Edgar Bergen and Charlie McCarthy show ended and a singer filled out the remaining time.
+It was common for many people to tune in around 8:12PM after the comedy sketch on the Edgar Bergen and Charlie McCarthy Show ended and a singer filled out the remaining time.

 Had these late comers tuned in at the beginning of this particular episode of Mercury Theater, they would have known that what they were listening to was Orson Welles' adaptation of War Of The Worlds.
 Instead, they thought they were listening to a real newscast describing an actual Martian invasion of Earth!